nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

 ## Instructions

-1. Create a new database called `DepartmentsAndEmployees` in SQL Server.
-1. Execute the `DepartmentsAndEmployees.sql` script (listed below) to create the database tables, keys and to setup some data
+1. Open the [departments and employees](./assets/departments-employees.sql) SQL script and copy it into Azure Data Studio.
+Select the entire contents of the file and run it.
+This will create the database, and the tables, and insert some data.
-1. In Visual Studio, create a new console application called `DepartmentsAndEmployees`.
+1. In Visual Studio, create a new console application called `DepartmentsEmployees`.
+1. In your terminal, navigate to the directory where you created your project.
+The directory will have a `DepartmentsEmployees.sln` file in it.
+1. Run the following commands.
+This imports the required package needed to have your C# code connect to a SQL Server database.
+    ```sh
+    dotnet add package System.Data.SqlClient
+    dotnet restore
+    ```
 1. Create or update the `*.cs` files with the code found below.
-1. In `Repository.cs`, replace `___YOUR CONNNECTION STRING HERE____` with the connection string to your `DepartmentsAndEmployees` database.
 1. Run the application, fix any compiler errors (if any).
 1. In `Program.cs`, complete the `PrintDepartmentReport(string title, List<Department> departments)`.
 1. Run the application, note the printed reports.